Transforming Osteoarthritis Care:

 LIBRELA IMPORTANT SAFETY INFORMATION:

-For use in dogs only.
-Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid selfinjection.
+Librela is for use in dogs only.
+Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Hypersensitivity reactions, including anaphylaxis, could potentially occur with self-injection.
-Librela should not be used in breeding, pregnant or lactating dogs.
+Librela should not be used in breeding, pregnant, or lactating dogs.
 Librela should not be administered to dogs with known hypersensitivity to bedinvetmab.
-The most common adverse events reported in a clinical study were urinary tract infections, bacterial skin infections and dermatitis.
-See full Prescribing Information at LibrelaPI.com.
+Adverse events reported post-approval include ataxia (lack of balance/ coordination), anorexia (loss of appetite), lethargy (tiredness), emesis (vomiting), and polydipsia (increased drinking).
+The most common adverse events reported in a clinical study were urinary tract infections, bacterial skin infections and dermatitis (skin irritation/inflammation).
+For complete safety information, refer to the full prescribing information at LibrelaPI.com.

 SOLENSIA IMPORTANT SAFETY INFORMATION:

 For use in cats only.
-Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid selfinjection.
+Women who are pregnant, trying to conceive or breastfeeding should take extreme care to avoid self-injection.
 Hypersensitivity reactions, including anaphylaxis, could potentially occur with self-injection.
-Solensia should not be used in breeding cats or in pregnant or lactating queens.
-Solensia should not be administered to cats with known hypersensitivity to frunevetmab.
+SOLENSIA should not be used in breeding cats or in pregnant or lactating queens.
+SOLENSIA should not be administered to cats with known hypersensitivity to frunevetmab.
 The most common adverse events reported in a clinical study were vomiting and injection site pain.
+Solensia may be associated with scabbing of the head and neck, dermatitis, and pruritus.
 See full Prescribing Information at SolensiaPI.com.